Grand Canyon University

 ROI Score: 25/100 · Poor Value

 Grand Canyon University, a massive private-for-profit Christian university with 73,371 students (the bulk online), scores 25 (Poor Value tier).
 The institutional scale is staggering: 3,721 nursing graduates, 1,595 business administration graduates, 1,069 teacher education graduates, and 1,014 human services graduates per year.
 Tuition of $17,850 is moderate, but average net price is actually higher at $22,472 - reflecting limited institutional aid and that net price includes room/board for the residential cohort.
 Four-year cost runs $89,888.
 Median earnings six years out are $36,000 with only modest growth to $42,186 by year ten - a flat earnings curve that signals graduates aren't seeing the wage acceleration typical of strong-ROI degrees.
 Median federal debt of $22,114 looks reasonable, but five-year repayment rate of just 35.9% is genuinely alarming - barely a third of borrowers are reducing principal at the five-year mark.
-The 32-year payback period is among the longest in this batch.
+The 32-year payback period is among the longest in our dataset.
 Completion rate of 43.5% is weak and reflects the heavy online-student mix.
 The honest read: GCU's nursing program (3,721 grads at B+ ROI, $92,781 starting earnings) is genuinely strong and singlehandedly props up institutional aggregates.
 The much larger non-nursing cohort - especially teacher education ($47,180 debt with F grade), human services, social work, and ministry - face debt-to-earnings ratios that produce structural payback failure.
 Several programs post F grades with debt-to-earnings ratios above 1.0.

 The data raises concerns about Grand Canyon University